epitomecl/p5avatar-mapping/README.md

 GET gives an overview about pending processes.
 POST starts payment process.
 PUT confirm payment process.
-DEL deleted the current booking data in case of abort by user.
+DELETE deleted the current booking data in case of abort by user.

 POST Input:
 ```